-Fortunately, Canada’s major lenders offer various mortgage structures and payment options to help you pay off your home faster and potentially save thousands in interest costs over the life of your loan.
+While having a mortgage allows you to buy your home, it also means being saddled with debt for much of your adult life.
+Canada’s major lenders offer various mortgage payment options to help you pay off your home faster and potentially save thousands in interest costs over the life of your loan.

 What’s Included in Your Mortgage Payment?

-Before diving into the various payment options, it’s helpful to understand what exactly your mortgage payment consists of.
 Your mortgage payment is made up of two main components:

 Principal – This refers to the original loan amount you borrowed from the lender to purchase your home.
 When you make mortgage payments, a portion goes toward paying back this principal balance.